 d. allowing the general manager of a council to modify the conditions which apply to primitive camping grounds where they are reasonably satisfied that it is necessary to do so for the purposes of accommodating persons who have been displaced because of bush fires’: cl:132(6).

 The approval pathway for the rebuilding of a house that has been damaged or destroyed by bushfire will depend on a number of things.
 These include whether the owner wishes to rebuild a house of the same design as the house it will replace and also whether the erection of a house is permissible on land within the zone in which the house is situated.

-If development consent was obtained to erect the house that has been damaged or destroyed, the erection of a replacement house of the same design will not require the grant of a further development consent.
+If the house that has been damaged or destroyed was built pursuant to a development consent then the erection of a replacement house of the same design will not require the grant of a further development consent.
 The original development consent can be relied on in these circumstances, even if there has been a change of zoning in the meantime.

-If an owner wishes to build a new house that is substantially the same as the one that has been destroyed, but with some changes, an application can be made to modify the development consent to reflect those changes.
+If an owner wishes to build a new house, which is substantially the same as the one that has been destroyed but with some changes, an application can be made to modify the exising development consent to reflect those changes.